OlGe404/ansible-collections/README.md

 #### Testing with vagrant
 Sometimes you need a full fledged virtual machine (VM) to test roles properly (e.g. because they rely on software that containers are finicky with or are not ideal for).
 In those cases, vagrant and virtualbox are used to spin up VMs on-demand to use as test platforms for molecule.

 VMs that are managed with vagrant are called "boxes" and we don't build custom boxes for this repository (yet).
 We use pre-build [bento boxes](https://github.com/chef/bento) that are ready to be used as test platforms with molecule and vagrant.
+You can find a list of available bento boxes on [portal.cloud.hashicorp.com](https://portal.cloud.hashicorp.com/vagrant/discover/bento).

 Checkout the [molecule + vagrant setup](https://github.com/OlGe404/olge404.unix/tree/main/roles/docker_ce/molecule/default/molecule.yml) for the `docker_ce` role as example.